• Skip to primary navigation

 Pina Colada Cream Cheese Cake Bars

-These Pina Colada Cream Cheese Cake Bars are the perfect treat for summertime.
-A super easy, moist pineapple coconut cake that's topped with a fluffy pineapple whipped topping.
+These pina colada cream cheese cake bars are easy to make with a moist pineapple coconut cake that's baked, then topped with a fluffy pineapple whipped topping.

 Print Pin SaveSaved!
 Rate